prathers/eepcollect/Documentation/ExtPagecollector/UsersManual/Hmenu/Index.rst

 HMENU
 ^^^^^

-There is a marker called ###COLLECTIONSMARTLIST### that contains a komma separated list of page-uids, which are currently selected in the collection.
-Whith these uid's you cann create your own HMENU objects
+There is a marker called ###COLLECTIONSMARTLIST### that contains a comma separated list of page-uids, which are currently selected in the collection.
+With these uids you can create your own HMENU objects like:
-like:

 myMenu = HMENUmyMenu {special = listspecial.value = #comes from
 'collectionsmartlist'1 = TMENU# ...}